darjaw/muse/README.md

 # muse
-A Spring Boot project made for the Per Scholas Java Fullstack developer bootcamp
+A Spring Boot project made for the Per Scholas Full Stack Java Developer powered by TEKsystems program

 The project's aim is to create a platform for musicians and other audio based artists to host and share information about their work.